polkadot-developers/knowledgebase/current/advanced/block-import.md

 database.

-One implementor of the `BlockImport` trait that is used in every Substrate node is the [`Client`](https://crates.parity.io/sc_service/client/index.html) which contains the node's entire block database.
-When a block is imported into the client it is added to the main database of blocks that the node knows about.
+One implementor of the `BlockImport` trait that is used in every Substrate node is the [`Client`](https://crates.parity.io/sc_service/client/index.html), which contains the node's entire block database.
+When a block is imported into the client, it is added to the main database of blocks that the node knows about.

 ## The Block Import Pipeline